Anti-abortion supporters campaign outside Portsmouth hospital

 Her husband Jim, 61, added: ‘We want to let the people who work at the clinic, and those who consider abortion, know that there is other support available.’

-While The News was talking to group members, two women from Portsmouth arrived and started their own pro-choice protest.
+While The News was talking to group members, two women from Portsmouth arrived and started their own pro-life protest.

 One of them, Rachel Black, said she had previously had an abortion of her own.
 She said: ‘Women should have a choice.
 We are not in the 1950s any more.